Matthew Wilhelm

 Matthew Wilhelm is a New Hampshire politician.

 Education

-Wilhelm earned an M.A. in public administration from the Carsey School of Public Policy at the University of New Hampshire.
+Wilhelm earned an Masters in Public Administration (M.P.A.) from the Carsey School of Public Policy at the University of New Hampshire.

 Career

 On November 6, 2018, Wilhelm was elected to the New Hampshire House of Representatives where he represents the Hillsborough 42 district.
 Wilhelm assumed office on December 5, 2018.
 Wilhelm is a Democrat.

 Personal life

 Wilhelm resides in Manchester, New Hampshire.
 Wilhelm is married and has two children.